adityagound6/Spraxa-Assignment/README.md

 YOUR_DATABASE → Created database
 ⚙️ Apply Migrations (EF Core)

-Open Package Manager Console and run:
+Open Package Manager Console and run and select default project AssignmentSpraxa.API:
-Add-Migration "InitialMigration"
+Add-Migration "Migration Name"
 Update-Database

 This will create all database tables.